JSundb/Pulse/README.md

-  # Pulse App UI Design
+  # Roamy App UI Design

-  This is a code bundle for Pulse App UI Design.
+  This is a code bundle for Roamy App UI Design.
 The original project is available at https://www.figma.com/design/tcjaHZzPEfDG1UZjLUGpCf/Pulse-App-UI-Design.

   ## Running the code